Jacques-Gabriel Bridge: Construction of a new Bloisian bridge

-Since the 11st century, a stone bridge was used to link both banks.
+Since the 11th century, a stone bridge was used to link both banks.
 In the night between 6 and 7 February 1716, this medieval bridge collapsed.

 The construction of a new bridge is decided by August 1716.
 The project management is given by Duke Philippe of Orléans to Jacques Gabriel, yet King Louis XVI's official architect.
-As early as the end of that year, a regiment from Piedmont is called to build the bridge.
-The infrastructure is inaugurated on 4 May 1724, with an 14.6m-high obelisk standing in its middle.
+As early as the end of that year, a regiment from Piedmont was called to build the bridge.
+The infrastructure was inaugurated on 4 May 1724, with a 14.6m-high obelisk standing in its middle.